 - bone-in, skin-on chicken thighs - though you can certainly use drumsticks, chicken tenders or chicken breasts - really any cut you enjoy.

 - potatoes - small baby potatoes are my first choice, however if you have larger potatoes that works too.
 Peel the potatoes and dice into two inch chunks.

 - yellow onion, red bell pepper, lemon and salty Kalamata olives

 - for the marinade you'll need: olive oil, red wine vinegar, Italian seasoning, kosher salt, black pepper and garlic powder.

 - diced tomatoes and parsley for garnish.

 This is an overview of the instructions for the pan roasted chicken and ptoatoes.
 For the complete directions for lemon chicken just scroll down to the bottom!

-- Add the seasonings - olive oil, Italian seasoning, red wine vinegar, salt, pepper and garlic powder to a large ziplock bag.
+- Add the seasonings - olive oil, Italian seasoning, red wine vinegar, salt, pepper and garlic powder to a large sealable plastic bag.
 Season chicken by adding to the bag and massaging the meat, refrigerate.